chetwilk/basic-webpage-layout-using-css-grid-and-flexbox/README.md

-# My First Project

-This is a sample git repository containing some sample files.

-I added some text to the README file using Github's editor.
+# Basic Web Page Layout Using CSS Grid and Flexbox
+This is a simple experiment applying CSS Grid and CSS Flexbox to a basic web page layout.